Why does a pretty box matter?

 Package is the showcase of your brand

 Even when your clients don’t mind cardboard boxes that you “borrow” from a local shop next to your office, the boxes which express your brand will certainly help you.
-All in all, packaging is the only marketing channel that reaches all of your clients.
+All in all, packaging is the only marketing channel in your omnichannel strategy that reaches all of your clients.

 Of course, if you’re offering shower gaskets, car air filters or even books (and you just happen to be world’s biggest bookstore), you probably won’t see any difference.
 But the more you want your product to appeal to your client, the nicer the box should be.

 A first impression is a one-off occasion and there’s a very limited time slot to make use of that.
 And we’re talking very limited – most often it’s just a few seconds and these seconds are precious.

 It would be good if, during that time, the client didn’t see that his product had been smashed by a delivery man (you can’t fully control that, but you can minimise the risk).
 It would also be better if the precious liquid didn’t spill through the entire box due to bad packaging methods (hopefully the liquid wasn’t toxic).

 You’ll achieve a success once the client likes your package.
 34 percent of consumers questioned by Dotcom Distribution admit that a branded package or a gift box improves the brand’s image significantly.

 Positive perception is even more important when your brand aspires to being luxurious.
 Of course, there are some brands that will send a 700$ worth order in a sealed foil, charging extra for an elegant box.
 However, only the giants such as Abercrombie & Fitch can afford so, as they had made their first impression a way long time ago.